Nashville Waffle House Shooting: 4 Dead As Police Search For Alleged Nude Gunman

-In a Nashville-area Waffle House restaurant, a man allegedly opened fire with a rifle at about 3:30 a.m., killing four and wounding several others.
+At a Nashville-area Waffle House restaurant, a man allegedly opened fire with a rifle at about 3:30 a.m., killing four and wounding several others.

 Metro Nashville cops are currently conducting a manhunt for a 29-year-old individual described as a person of interest who allegedly arrived at the eatery at Murfreesboro Pike in a vehicle registered to an Illinois address but who fled from the scene on foot.